Probiotics For Bloating

 I am a fan of the brand OptiBac Probiotics.
 I'm sure you've noticed that OptiBac sponsors this site, but I want to reassure you that I would recommend them nevertheless!
 The particular strains that they use are well researched, the products come in powdered sachets or capsules with no unnecessary additives, and most noteworthy, they have excellent reviews from customers. n(These have been collected by a separate company as proof of each reviewer's identity.
 Find out more about their review policy here).
 Also, take a look at these posts from bloggers who have tried them out: Chloe at Munch for Health, blogger Julie, beauty blogger Aimee.
 Probiotics are their area of expertise, you can find more about the company here.
 So yes, you can see that I am a big fan!

-You can find both probiotics (including Lactobacillus acidophilus Rosell-52 or Lactobacillus casei Rosell-215) and prebiotics in For a flat stomach.
-I would ideally recommend taking the For a flat stomach for one week, and then following up with
+You can find both probiotics (including Lactobacillus acidophilus Rosell-52 or Lactobacillus casei Rosell-215) and prebiotics in 'One week flat' by OptiBac Probiotics.
+I would ideally recommend taking the 7 day course of 'One week flat', and then following up with

 Otherwise, read more about natural remedies and bloating.